intentrai/IntentR/ori-specifications/DISCOVERY_SUMMARY.md

 ## EXECUTIVE SUMMARY

-This document summarizes the discovery and documentation of the **Balut** project, a GoLang-based microservices application for SAFe capability-driven development with Figma integration.
+This document summarizes the discovery and documentation of the **UbeCode** project, a GoLang-based microservices application for SAFe capability-driven development with Figma integration.
 This discovery phase involved reverse-engineering the existing codebase into structured Anvil framework specifications **without any code implementation or modification**.

 ### Discovery Scope
 - **4 Capabilities** identified and documented